-network.interfaces.wirelesslan.device0.mssid_quality_threshold (default: 20) If the current connection's quality percentage is below this value, scanning will be performed to network.interfaces.wirelesslan.device0.mssid_quality_difference_threshold (default: 40) A candidate for automatic roaming is only considered if its quality percentage is this much better than the current connection's quality.
+network.interfaces.wirelesslan.device0.mssid_quality_threshold (default: 20)

+If the current connection's quality percentage is below this value, scanning will be performed to find a potentially better network.

+network.interfaces.wirelesslan.device0.mssid_quality_difference_threshold (default: 40) A candidate for automatic roaming is only considered if its quality percentage is this much better than the current connection's quality.